dolphingarlic/blog/source/_posts/APIO-2013-Robots.md

 This runs in $O(HWN^3)$ time.

 Next, we handle the second case.

-First, do a DFS to find where a robot on square $(x, y)$ ends up if we push it in each of the 4 directions.
-This can be done in $O(HW)$ time.

 At first, I thought of using Dijkstra, but that turned out to be just a bit too slow and only got me 60 points.
 Then I realized that since each push costs only 1 move, I could do a modified BFS.